mue8010/mue8010/README.md

 <img src="https://user-images.githubusercontent.com/35714965/147426471-ccb11d8a-caeb-42be-948c-ec941ccb3d7d.png"
 					alt="Gym Logo" width="50" height="50" />

+**Fun Facts**:
- - **Fun Fact**: I currently can jump rope around 120 jumps per minute, while jumping rope backwards and won a contest in 2012 for it!
+ - At my best, I could jump rope around 120 jumps per minute, backwards, and won a contest in 2012 for it!
+ - Ranked in the 99th percentile for strength during college with 1310 lbs combined across Squat (515), Deadlift (500), and Bench (295)
  - Historically, in December, I worked to solve problems posted on [Advent of Code](https://adventofcode.com/).